-Inflammatory bowel disease (IBD), although occasionally used to encompass a variety of infective and purely inflammatory bowel conditions, usually refers to two idopathic conditions
+Inflammatory bowel disease (IBD), although occasionally used to encompass a variety of infective and purely inflammatory bowel conditions, usually refers to two idiopathic conditions:

-Strictly speaking microscopic colitis (with its two subtypes lymphocytic and collagenous) also belongs to the list.
-Characterised by chronic diarrhoea with normal radiologic and endoscopic findings and typical findings on histologic examination of colonic tissue and as such a medical differential diagnosis, they will not be covered here.
+Strictly speaking, microscopic colitis (with its two subtypes lymphocytic and collagenous) also belongs to the list.
+Characterized by chronic diarrhea with normal radiologic and endoscopic findings and typical findings on histologic examination of colonic tissue and as such a medical differential diagnosis, they will not be covered here.

-For specifics regarding above listed dominating entities please refer to their separate articles.
-Other than sharing a common lack of understanding as to their underlying aetiologies, they are separate entities with little overlap.
+For specifics regarding the above listed dominating entities please refer to their separate articles.
+Other than sharing a common lack of understanding as to their underlying etiologies, they are separate entities with little overlap.